joehalloran/sql-coursework/README.md

 10 rows in set (1 hour 38 min 38.25 sec)
 ```

-Remarkably, surgery Y01690 only spent just over 1 penny per patient.
+Remarkably, surgery Y01690 only spent just over £0.01 per patient.
 This seemed strange, so I looked at the number of items prescribed.

 ```
 select sum(items), sum(act_cost), period from treatment where practice = "Y01690" group by period;